deg93/adidas-subscriptions-webapp/README.md

 # Adidas Tech Challenge / Web application

 This repository contains the web application of the "newsletters subscription system".
+This web application is published [here](https://adidas-tech-challenge.davidenjuan.es/).

 ## Deployment